GuilhermeHenq/Journey-map/README.md

 <b><h2>How to create <i>mapjourney</i> table in MySQL:</h2></b>

-- Run the mapjourney.sql file to configure and create your database
+- Import the mapjourneyDB.sql file to configure and create your database